knath2000/luminous-verses/memory-bank/activeContext.md

 - **API Endpoint**: `https://luminous-verses-api-tan.vercel.app/api/v1/user-bookmarks`
 - **Token Method**: Using Stack Auth's user `id` for backend API calls.
 - **Component State**: BookmarkHeart, BookmarksModal, and AuthModal are fully functional.
+- **Dynamic Header/Verse List**: Implemented using `absolute` positioning for the header and dynamic `paddingTop` for the verse list container, calculated as `headerHeight * headerOpacity`.

 ## Debugging Strategy
 - N/A (Current issues resolved)